Bacab; by Salvador Quiroz Ennis, in Isla Mujeres

 Según el Chilam Balam “Luego el cielo caerá, caerá sobre la Tierra, onde los cuatro dioses, los Bacabab están situados, los que evitaban la destrucción de nuestro mundo”

-Among the ancient Maya, the turtle is used as a metaphor for the land floating in the sea.
-With its rotational and translational motion or swagger, it resembles very well the rotation of the planets.
+Among the ancient Maya, the turtle is a metaphor for the land floating in the sea.
+With its rotational and translational motion or swagger, it resembles the planets' rotation very well.

-According to the Chilam Balam "Then the sky will fall, it will fall on Earth, where the four gods, the Bacabab are located, those who prevented the destruction of our world"
+According to Chilam Balam, "Then the sky will fall, it will fall on Earth, where the four gods, the Bacabab, are located, those who prevented the destruction of our world."

 Sunk in 2011, Bacab was submerged in the second expansion of MUSA.
-It sits at a comfortable 9mt/30ft which makes it ideal for snorkelers and divers alike.
+It sits at a comfortable 9mt/30ft, making it ideal for snorkelers and divers alike.

 Depth